 According to the Centers for Disease Control and Prevention (CDC), more people in the United States are addicted to nicotine than any other drug.

-For many people who want to quit smoking, nicotine withdrawals are the hardest part of the process.
+For many people who want to quit smoking, nicotine withdrawal is the hardest part of the process.

 - Cravings for tobacco products

-- Being anxious, angry, and irritable
+- Feeling anxious, angry, and/or irritable

 - Having difficulty thinking or maintaining focus